 The FjordAuction contract allows users to withdraw their bids (unbid) until the exact moment the auction ends.
 This feature can be exploited by a large bidder to manipulate the token price and claim an unfair proportion of auction tokens.

-At the end of the auction, the system calculates a multiplier using the formula totalTokens / totalBids
+At the end of the auction, the system calculates a multiplier using the formula totalTokens / totalBids, which is then stored as a state variable.
+This multiplier determines how many tokens each bidder receives based on their bids.

-However, the unbid function allows withdrawals up to auctionEndTime
+However, the unbid function allows withdrawals up to auctionEndTime:

 This creates an opportunity for a malicious whale to: